outfindo/outfindo.dev/_posts/2022-01-22-frontend-engineer-typescript-react.md

 Our team is open-minded, inclusive, passionate.
 We help each other and trust each other to do the best job possible.
 We are always learning and trying to stay ahead.
 We respect each other and listen to one another.
+Creativity, passion, ambition and Outfindo goals drive us forward.
+We depend on each other's reliability.

 We will get along well if you